EDITH TUDOR–HART, A COURAGEOUS WOMAN WITH A MISSION

 "I watched this compelling film with fascination.
 An amazing quest – and very timely."
 Michael Haneke

-The film's next international screening will take place at the Jewish Film Festival Berlin & Brandenburg (JFBB) in GERMANY on...
+The film's next international screening will take place at the GOETHE INSTITUT in Paris, on March 19 2019, at 7.30pm

 Interview Partners for Tracking Edith